AI-Assisted Legacy Migration: Lessons Learned

 � Each analyzes independently

-� Merges results into cohesive analysis
+� Merges results into coherent analysis

 � Generates PRD